Control

 3. The rail

-• Quick Actions — one-tap buttons that run a scene or automation (for example, “unlock the exit” or “reset the lights”).
+• Quick Actions — one-tap buttons that run a scene or automation (for example, “unlock the exit” or “reset the lights”), or open a panel.

 • Variables — the game values your automations read and write.